 Renter-occupied real estate is dominant in the Washington Park Southwest neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 88.8%, which is higher than 96.4% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Washington Park Southwest neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Washington Park Southwest neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.1% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.6% of all neighborhoods in America.

 The neighbors in the Washington Park Southwest neighborhood in Chicago are lower-middle income, making it a below average income neighborhood.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 81.7% of U.S. neighborhoods.
 With 47.5% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 93.0% of U.S. neighborhoods.